USRSE/usrse.github.io/_events/2021/2021-07-dei-speaker-series-ncwit.md

 ---
+title: POSTPONED
-title: The National Center for Women & Information Technology (NCWIT)
-subtitle: US-RSE DEI-WG Speaker Series
+subtitle: The National Center for Women & Information Technology (NCWIT) - US-RSE DEI-WG Speaker Series
-expires: 2021-07-29
+expires: 2021-08-31
 event_date: "July 29, 2021"
 layout: event
 repeated: false
 ---

+## Notice

+Unfortunately, due to a scheduling error on our side we have had to postpone this event (originally scheduled for 5-6:30pm ET July 29th, 2021).

+We will work with our guest speakers to reschedule and will update this page and communicate a new date/time through Slack, email, and Twitter as soon as we have more information.

+We apologize for any inconvenience and appreciate your understanding.

 ## Event